 Holiday’s autobiography, Lady Sings the Blues, was written in 1956.
 She won five Grammy Awards and was inducted into the Rock and Roll Hall of Fame in 2000 and the Nesuhi Ertugan Jazz Hall of Fame in 2004.

 Holiday, known for her deeply moving and personal vocals, remains a popular musical legend more than fifty years after her death.
-In spite of personal obstacles, Holiday inspired many with her vocal gifts and continues to be recognized as a seminal influence on music.
+Despite personal obstacles, Holiday inspired many with her vocal gifts and continues to be recognized as a seminal influence on music.